zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 * Zone: good-nsec-2.dnssec10.xa
   * The zone is delegated to ns1a, ns1b and ns1c.
-    * All three share the same IPv4 address and IPv6 address.
+    * All three share the same IPv4 and IPv6 address.

 ### GOOD-NSEC3-1
 An NSEC3 zone and a "happy path".
 Everything is fine.